-Since the 2011-12 choral season, Ensemble Laude has released its first CD, commissioned compositions from renowned composers Nicholas Fairbank, Andrea Young, Sarah Quartel and Kathleen Allen, and competed (and won!) in the Kathaumixw International Choral Festival in Powell River in July 2012, the 2014 BC Festival of the Arts, and the 2015 National CBC choral competition for Amateur Choirs.
+Since the 2011-12 choral season, Ensemble Laude has released its first CD, commissioned compositions from renowned composers Nicholas Fairbank, Andrea Young, Sarah Quartel, Kathleen Allen and Victor Zupanc, and competed (and won!) in the Kathaumixw International Choral Festival in Powell River in July 2012, the 2014 BC Festival of the Arts, and the 2015 National CBC choral competition for Amateur Choirs.

 If you or your business is interested in helping to make more of our dreams come true, please see our page about donations and sponsorships.
 Your support of our organization and choir is deeply appreciated.

 We acknowledge the financial support of the Province of British Columbia, CRD, Greater Victoria Savings and Credit Union, MacLean’s Foundation and Thrifty Foods.